- Lotte World/Lotte World Tower

 - Make sure to collect free samples as you walk around.

 - Try their famous Kalguksu, which has some of the spiciest kimchi.

 Address: 66, Eulji-ro, Jung-gu, Seoul

 Hongdae has long been known as the clubbing area of Seoul.
-Therefore you will find mostly college students at night as they walk the streets that are filled with pubs, clubs, and hofs.
-Hongdae is a place where Korean culture mixes with pop and indie at night.
+Therefore you will find mostly college students at night as they walk the streets filled with pubs, clubs, and hofs.
+Hongdae is where Korean culture mixes with pop and indie at night.
 For those looking for hip-hop motifs, shop at Hongdae.
 Those that like K-pop will love Hongdae as there are many K-pop singing and dance performances along the streets.

 Top 5 Tips When Visiting Hongdae – Coolest Places to visit in Seoul

 - For those looking to shop, the clothing stalls and vintage shops can be found along the main passageway, Eo Ulmadang-gil.